AvadhKanaiya/commclassroomOP/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 -Try it on my own.
+-this is my first try to insert data in file using vim command.
+- let's see the changes.